W1ll1am04/see-gpu-label-script/README.md

 ```
 ## Parameters
 ```
-usage: ./gpu.sh [arg].
+usage: ./gpu.sh [OPTION]...
+[OPTION]...
+[OPTION...]
-A tool to see your gpu's name.
+A tool to see your gpu's label.
 Arguments & usage, and an explanation:

--h, --help        display this message."
+-h, --help            display this message.
 -n, --no-su           dont request superuser permission.
 -g, --gpu-only        display gpu label only.
--c, --chip        display chip label only.
+-s, --skip-dep-test   skip dependency test and just run the program.
 ```
 ## License